gvsro/plaincast/README.md

 It is advisable to run this regularly as it has to keep up with YouTube updates.
 Certainly first try updating youtube-dl when plaincast stops working.

-## Known issues

- *  So far, only DIAL is implemented, so the Chrome extension for Chromecast doesn't work yet (I suspect it uses mDNS, which is the successor of DIAL on Chromecast).

 ## Thanks

 I would like to thank the creators of [leapcast](https://github.com/dz0ny/leapcast).
 Leapcast is a Chromecast emulator, which was essential in the process of reverse-engineering the YouTube protocol and better understanding the DIAL protocol.